MuscleMap/MuscleMap/README.md

     ```

-    * sourcedata = contains raw images
+    * sourcedata = contains participants.tsv, raw images, json sidecar files, and no other files
-    * derivatives = contains segmenation images and other derivatives
+    * derivatives = contains segmentation images and any other derivatives